Limpenhoe

-Limpenhoe is a village and former civil parish, now in the Cantley, Limpenhoe and Southwood, in the English county of Norfolk.
+Limpenhoe is a village and former civil parish, now in the Cantley, Limpenhoe and Southwood, in the Broadland district, in the English county of Norfolk.

 Limpenhoe is located 8.2 miles (13.2 km) south-west of Great Yarmouth and 10.8 miles (17.4 km) south-east of Norwich.

 History

 Limpenhoe's name is of Anglo-Saxon origin and derives from the Old English for Limpa's hill-spur.

 In the Domesday Book, Limpenhoe is recorded as a settlement of 30 households located in the hundred of Blofield.
 In 1086, the village was divided between the East Anglian estates of King William I, William d'Ecouis and Rabel the engineer.

 On 1 April 1935 the parish was abolished and merged into Cantley.

 Geography

 In 1931 the parish had a population of 156, this was the last time separate population statistics were collected for Limpenhoe as in 1935 the parish was merged.

 Limpenhoe Meadows is a Site of Special Scientific Interest within the village due to its biological diversity.